Chairman foundation Driel-Polen: Mr. A.J.M. Baltussen

 A special word of welcome to

-The 9 Polish Veterans, who could make the way to Driel from their home in Great Britain, Canada, USA and the Netherlands and Mr. Ford a pilot who dropped several of the veterans near Driel.
+The 8 Polish Veterans, who could make the way to Driel from their home in Great Britain, USA and the Netherlands and Mr. Ford a pilot who dropped several of the veterans near Driel.

-also to the widows of Polish veterans one of whom has come from Poland and two from the Netherlands
+also to the widows of a Polish veterans one of whom has come from Poland and three from the Netherlands